rafageist/rafageist.com/documentation/05-expectations.md

 This is a professional relationship focused on clarity and responsibility.

 ## From the mentee
-- Consistent effort, preparation, and follow-through.
+- Consistent effort, preparation, and follow through.
 - Honesty about what is unclear and what was assumed.
 - Willingness to revise and refine thinking.
 - Incomplete reasoning will be challenged.